Section 5: Recommendations for Subpopulations of HIV/HCV Co-infected Persons

 - Information for PTSD Professionals.
 PTSD Alliance.

-- Mental Health Guidelines.
+- Mental Health Screening.
 HIV Clinical Resource.
 NYSDOH AIDS Institute.

 - National Center for PTSD.
 U.S. Department of Veteran’s Affairs.